Pisen99/pp1/README.md

     * In settings on the left side menu select "Pages".
     * Under branch, select "Main" and select folder "(Root)"
     * Press save and the page will automatically refresh and your site will be att the top.
 It might take a few minutes, be patient.

+* These are the steps to clone in GitHub:
+    * Log in to GitHub and go to repositories.
+    * In GitHub on the right side of the repository click on the green button "<> code".
+    * Click the http and copy the link.
+    * Open terminal gitbash and change current working directory to where you want the cloned directory to be.
+    * Write "git clone", then paste the link that you copied before, press enter to start a cloning process.

 ## Credits